Freelancing software that helps you get paid faster.

 Your freelance portfolio website is all about you as a freelancer and the services you can provide your potential clients.
 Make it easy for your website visitors to access all the information relevant to you and your services.

 Details such as what services you provide, how to get in touch with you, the process of hiring you, your working style, and the prices of your services (if available).
+You can even allow your visitors to download a copy of your resume outlining your freelance work.
 Think of all the questions that potential clients ask you and make it easy for your website visitors to get answers by putting up a Frequently Asked Questions page.

 7. Show – and tell

 Do not make your website visitors guess when it comes to what you can do and the quality you can provide.
-Include a freelance portfolio of your previous work on your own website.
+Include a freelance portfolio of your previous work on your own website, such as samples of your writing, design, or freelance translations.
 Present it with the use of images and videos, if applicable, then remember to include descriptions of what you did for each project or freelance client.

 If you can also include a testimonial from a client, that's even better.
 Do not worry if you only have a few projects to showcase; even a single great project that is presented well can win you more projects to work on.